All you need to know...helpful TIPS!

 Lastly, when placing and resizing images always ensure you are proportionally scaling them, to avoid squished faces and logos.
 In most design software this is accomplished by holding shift while you drag the mouse, just be sure to release the mouse button before releasing the shift key.

-If you do not have a digital file, copies can be made using a printed sample otherwise know as a hard copy.
+If you do not have a digital file, copies can be made using a printed sample otherwise known as a hard copy.
 When duplicating from hard copy you will likely notice a shift in color and a general reduction in quality.
 This is an additive effect and the quality will continually decline with each generation.
 If you intend on reusing the print several times it is best to keep the original as your master to minimize quality degradation.
 Additionally, copies can be either enlarged or reduced in size but are subject to quality loss as you enlarge.
 Also remember if your original is printed on a color paper, the color of the paper will affect your copies.